nus-cs2113-AY2223S2/tp/docs/UserGuide.md

   characters
 - [OPTIONAL] `-c` the uuid of the card to be removed from the deck

+Users can refer to this [section](#usage-of-flags) to recap on how the flag works.

+Users are given the following options depending on the flags specified above:

+- Remove a Card from an existing deck
-Delete a card from an existing deck either by specifying the card UUID or tag name to delete.
+- Remove a Tag and all the Cards under the Tag from an existing deck
+- Remove the whole deck and all its content

 To delete a card from an existing deck